ItsK9ick/Euclid/README.md

-# Euclid — AI-Powered Auto Skillcheck System for Dead by Daylight 🎯
+# Euclid — AI-Powered Auto Input System for Targets 🎯

 ![banner](https://github.com/user-attachments/assets/271b9a83-374c-4592-a03e-8b0eec4f862e)

-**Euclid** is a real-time, AI-driven automation tool designed to detect and hit skillchecks in *Dead by Daylight* (or similar games).
+**Euclid** is a real-time, AI-driven automation tool designed to detect and hit targets.
-It uses an ONNX model trained to identify skillcheck visuals and automatically presses **space** at the correct moment.
+It uses an ONNX model trained to identify target visuals and automatically presses **space** at the correct moment.

 Built with performance, discretion, and customization in mind.